 High impact philanthropy is the practice of using philanthropic funds for social impact.
 Practicing high impact philanthropy starts with a social impact goal, then uses the best available evidence, considerations of cost and impact, and a commitment to ongoing learning to achieve that goal.
 It’s not about how much you give, but how well you give to drive positive social change.

-Focus first on achieving social impact – i.e., a meaningful improvement in the lives of others (vs. other concerns such as maximizing the funder’s tax benefit or honoring a funder’s loved one).
+Focus first on practicing social impact – i.e., a meaningful improvement in the lives of others (vs. other concerns such as maximizing the funder’s tax benefit or honoring a funder’s loved one).

 Leverage the best available evidence in identifying problems and developing solutions.